AleksandarSremcevic/Portfolio/portfolio-project/README.md

   - `index.js`: JavaScript functionality for the portfolio.
   - `index.css`: Styles for the portfolio website.

-- **images/**
-  - **additional-logos/**: Contains 15 additional logo images for the logo designs section.
-  - **additional-graphics/**: Contains 15 additional graphic images for the graphic designs section.
-  - **additional-websites/**: Contains 15 additional website images for the website projects section.

-- **Videos/**: Contains video files used in the header section of the portfolio.

 - `logo.png`: Brand logo image used in the header.

 - `logo1.jpg`, `logo2.jpg`, `logo3.jpg`: Logo images displayed in the logo designs section.